* Nike shares surge after strong results, forecast

 * Financials gain after lenders pass Fed's stress test

-* Core PCE hits Fed's May target of 2 pct
+* Core PCE hits Fed's 2 percent target

-Shares of Nike soared 13 percent to hit an all-time high of $81 after the world's largest shoemaker said it returned to growth in North America last quarter and gave an upbeat forecast for the year.
+Shares of Nike soared 13 percent to hit an all-time high of $81 after the world's largest footwear maker reported a return to growth in North America in the last quarter and gave an upbeat forecast for the year.

-The stock was last up 11.8 percent, on track for its biggest one-day gain in four years, and was the top boost to the Dow and S&P.
+Nike shares were last up 11.5 percent to $79.91, on track for their biggest one-day gain in nearly four years.
+Nike was the top boost to the Dow and the S&P 500.

-The S&P 500 bank sector index was last up 1.65 percent after touching its highest level in a week after U.S. lenders cleared the second part of the Federal Reserve's annual stress tests.
+The S&P 500 bank sector index rose 1.1 percent after touching its highest level in a week as U.S. lenders cleared the second part of the Federal Reserve's annual stress tests.

-Also boosting financials was Commerce Department data that showed consumer spending slowing as the core personal consumption expenditures (PCE) in May hit the Federal Reserve's 2-percent target for the first time in six years.
+Investors took in stride U.S. Commerce Department data that showed consumer spending slowing as the core personal consumption expenditures (PCE) price index, a measure of inflation, hit the Federal Reserve's 2 percent annual target for the first time in six years.
 On several occasions this year, worries of rising inflation and a subsequent economic slowdown have sent stocks tumbling.

-Constellation Brands fell 4.7 percent after the Corona beer maker's quarterly profit and full-year earnings forecast missed analysts' estimates.
+Constellation Brands Inc fell 4.8 percent after the Corona beer maker's quarterly profit and full-year earnings forecast missed analysts' estimates.

-The S&P index recorded 10 new 52-week highs and one new low, while the Nasdaq recorded 47 new highs and 52 new lows.
-(Reporting by April Joyner Additional reporting by Amy Caren Daniel in Bengaluru; Editing by Shounak Dasgupta)
+The S&P 500 posted 10 new 52-week highs and one new low; the Nasdaq Composite recorded 47 new highs and 59 new lows.
+(Reporting by April Joyner Additional reporting by Amy Caren Daniel in Bengaluru; Editing by Leslie Adler)